Horttcore/WP-Media-Download-Button/README.md

 ### I've found a bug, what to do?

-* Please report bugs and wishes at github (https://github.com/Horttcore/WP-Media-Download-Button/issues)
+* Please report bugs and wishes at github ( https://github.com/Horttcore/WP-Media-Download-Button/issues )

 ## Changelog

+### 1.2
+* Hook 'wp-media-download-headers' added

 ### 1.1
 * Hook 'wp-media-download-button' added